jlong4223/node-cloudinary-api/README.md

 This API was created for the purpose of learning how to use multer with cloudinary to upload and save images.
 A user can securely sign up and include a profile picture.

-This API is also set up to be used by multiple frontends as long as the frontend dev adheres to the `multiFrontend` mongoose model when they send a form here.
+This API is also set up to be used by multiple frontends.
+The correct form data key-value pairs are listed below.
 This allows various unrelated frontends to add a picture upload feature for users that are already signed up with a different API.

 ## Tech Used: